 - Separate pricing for content and access.
-It is preferable in the case of the subscription fee for content that this includes permanent rights to use the information that has been paid for should the resource be cancelled in the future.
+It is preferable in the case of the subscription fee for content that this includes permanent rights to use the information that has been paid for, should the resource be cancelled in the future.
 Having separate fees provides clarity to ongoing annual costs to continue to access content for which the library has previously paid.
-The anticipated annual price increase of any access/hosting fee should be determined. - Combined model A one-off archive fee and an annual access fee for more current content. - Pay-per-use pricing. - o Rental models. - o Consortia pricing. - Print plus electronic Where the publisher requires the purchase of both formats.
-Where possible the choice to acquire in both formats should be that of the purchasing library and not a condition of purchase. - Packaged pricing Requiring purchase of a specific group of titles (usually subject based). - Big deal Where all the content is made available for a price and not just the content the library has actively selected. - Introductory pricing Where an introductory price is offered consideration needs to be given to future affordability if the price increases substantially after the introductory period - Multi-year deals with fixed price caps. - Patron-Driven Acquisition pricing models, e.g. pricing based on usage triggers (e-books of aggregators)
+The anticipated annual price increase of any access/hosting fee should be determined. - Combined model A one-off archive fee and an annual access fee for more current content. - o Pay-per-use pricing.

-- Number of users and sites The number of users and sites is likely to have an impact on pricing.
+- Rental models. - Consortia pricing. - Print plus electronic Where the publisher requires the purchase of both formats.
+Where possible the choice to acquire in both formats should be that of the purchasing library and not a condition of purchase. - Packaged pricing Requiring purchase of a specific group of titles (usually subject based). - Big deal Where all of a given publisher's content is made available for a price and not just the content the library has actively selected. - Introductory pricing Where an introductory price is offered consideration needs to be given to future affordability if the price increases substantially after the introductory period - Multi-year deals with fixed price caps. - Patron-Driven Acquisition pricing models e.g., purchase based on usage triggers, including number of views or length of use of the items. - Number of users and sites The number of users and sites is likely to have an impact on pricing.
 The number of users required in a multi-user licence should be based on anticipated demand.
-Where numbers are based on FTE it should be based on the size on the actual user group and not the total user population, this is particularly important in selecting specialised resources with a specific and limited target audience. - Backfiles, archiving and post termination rights The purchasing or leasing of electronic data should include provision for perpetual access to that data.
+Numbers based on FTE should be based on the size on the actual user group and not the total user population.
+This is particularly important in selecting specialised resources with a specific and limited target audience. - Backfiles, archiving and post termination rights The purchasing or leasing of electronic data should include provision for perpetual access to those data.
 Following any termination of the license agreement, the institution's perpetual electronic access to the previously subscribed content should be guaranteed.
-In such cases, information needs to be obtained to understand likely ongoing access and maintenance costs of content acquired and archived to date. - Cancellation rights Consideration needs to be given to the terms and conditions around cancellation.
+In such cases, the library needs to gather information about likely ongoing access and maintenance costs of content acquired and archived to date. - Cancellation rights Consideration needs to be given to the terms and conditions around cancellation.
 This might be cancelling a bundled deal and moving to selected content or moving to outright cancellation or cancellation of linked print products.
-Models that impose 'no print cancellation' clauses or impose limits on the number of titles or financial penalties should be avoided. - Invoicing Separate invoicing for individual members should be available where purchase is as part of a consortia.
-Pricing should be transparent with content and access fees clearly indicated as separate costs. - Renewals The vendor should notify the library at least 2 months in advance prior to the subscription renewal date.
-Where the renewal is as part of a consortium subscription, the vendor should seek confirmation from the individual library prior to renewal.
+Models that impose 'no print cancellation' clauses or impose limits on the number of titles or financial penalties should be avoided. - Invoicing Separate invoicing for individual members should be available where purchase is as part of a consortium.
+Pricing should be transparent, with content and access fees clearly indicated as separate costs. - Renewals The vendor should notify the library at least 2 months in advance prior to the subscription renewal date.
+Where the renewal is as part of a consortium subscription, the consortium should seek confirmation from the individual library prior to renewal.

-Regardless of the pricing model, consideration needs to be given to the handling of back-files, the duration of the agreement or subscription, the size and type of institution and the number of simultaneous user and authorised sites as each of these are likely to have an impact on the price of the resource.
+Regardless of the pricing model, consideration needs to be given to the handling of backfiles, the duration of the agreement or subscription, the size and type of institution and the number of simultaneous user and authorised sites, as each of these are likely to have an impact on the price of the resource.
 Selectors should be prepared to negotiate with suppliers on pricing.
 Where a number of resources are acquired from the same vendor, this should be used as leverage to secure improved rates.

-3.0 Licensing considerations for electronic resources
+3.0 Licensing considerations for e-resources